Kochi: My Ayurvedic Experience

 An hour later I was drinking a glass of wine and toasting quietly to myself how much lighter I felt.
 Everything in moderation I say.

-7 thoughts on “Kochi: My Ayurvedic Experience
+7 responses to “Kochi: My Ayurvedic Experience”

-Sometime ago, I did a three day cleanse using unfiltered apple juice.
+3. Sometime ago, I did a three day cleanse using unfiltered apple juice.
 While it did do a great job, I felt the additional sugar, which made the experience more enjoyable, wasn’t all that good for me.

-I know how the ghee would have tasted.
+6. I know how the ghee would have tasted.
 Perhaps some Kashayam ( a bitter mixture) would also be part of such treatment.
 Some of the larger set ups (e,g.Arya Vaidya Shala, Kottakkal, AVP, Coimbatore) have waiting list running into months for similar treatment.

 You have not mentioned the food restrictions during this treatment.
 Were there any?